os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/n-thread-barrier.md

 ## Example of correct barrier synchronization

-This is an example of correct barrier synchronization.
+This is an example of correct barrier synchronization when running the `n_barrier_test` program.

 ``` text
 5 threads T0, ..., T4 doing 3 iterations each in lockstep.